 There are two things I’ve long wanted to do in India– stay with a local Indian family and celebrating Diwali in Varanasi.

 Don’t ask me about why the latter.
-Maybe I wanted to see puja lights floating down the Ganga, maybe it was that Varanasi is one of the holiest cities in India or the fact Varanasi was my first Indian city I traveled solo in.
+Maybe I wanted to see puja lights floating down the Ganga, maybe it was that Varanasi isone of the holiest cities in India or the fact Varanasi was my first Indian city I traveled solo in.
 The truth is, I didn’t quite know what Diwali was all about.

 Now, I was about to be celebrating Diwali with an Indian family.

-Contents for Celebrating Diwali with my India family
+Table of Contents: Celebrating Diwali with my India family

 What is Diwali?